Updated: November 6, 2025 | Trusted by 8,100+ candidates

 Healthy Self-Esteem: It's possible that you have a healthy level of self-esteem, which can positively influence your performance and relationships in a work environment.

-The second type asks you to rate the statements rated equally in the first round again to indicate which describes or suits you better.
 This time you will be given four statements, and you will need to choose one that is "most like you" and another that is "least like you".
+These questions often revisit the traits assessed in the previous section to check for consistency.
 For the sake of the practice, we'll present here new statements to rank and not those you've faced in the previous questions:

 Answer Explanation: